 A high fat diet may also be easier to adhere to for women than men.
 Dietary fat is 15% more satiating in women than in men.

 Women also have less to fear from potential negative effects of a low carb, high fat diet (which are already rare, but I’ll save that for another article).
 Fats don’t decrease insulin sensitivity as much in women as in men.
 Estrogen plays a large role here.
 It helps to keep inflammation in check, burn fat and preserve insulin sensitivity.
 Lower inflammation means polyunsaturated fats in particular are less susceptible to being oxidized, so they can exert their anabolic effects.
 Women in general have much better metabolic health than men and have a healthier body fat distribution.

 By the way, if you’re worried about breast cancer, the relation between fat intake and breast cancer risk is found in poor epidemiological studies of inactive, overweight women eating processed junk fats, like processed red meats.
 Even then the relation is weak and controversial.
 Fats like olive oil actually seem to protect you from cancer.
 If you’re lean, you don’t smoke, don’t go binge drinking too often, eat a healthy diet and you exercise, research has found time and again and again and again that you have nothing to fear from a high fat diet.

-Back on topic, several studies have found that women with polycstic ovary syndrome lose more fat and less muscle on a low carb diet compared to a low fat diet, even when protein and energy intake are tightly controlled.
+Back on topic, several studies have found that women with polycystic ovary syndrome lose more fat and less muscle on a low carb diet compared to a low fat diet, even when protein and energy intake are tightly controlled.
 Several studies by Jeff Volek et al. have found similar results in overweight and healthy women, but these studies were confounded by more protein in the low carb diets.
 Soon-to-be-published research found that women with more fat in their diet burn more calories during exercise, have higher bench press strength and are leaner.
 In my experience with my female clients, the benefits of fats vs. carbs depend on the woman’s carb tolerance.
 However, I can say with confidence that the popular very high carb, almost zero fat diets are not optimal for most women.